LeviShaSha/Lineage2-Revolution/README.md

 # Lineage2-Revolution
-This will be the place i post links & guides
+This is ShaSha's place to post links & guides